xonde/PhotoCompetition-Java/README.md

 * `html` - There is one HTML source file for every web page in your site and they define the structure of the site.
 * `sass` - [SASS](https://sass-lang.com/) source files provide the style for the site.
-* `stylesheets` - CSS files which are compiled from the SASS files above, since these files are compiled by SASS they are not committed to the codebase.
-It is these files, rather than the SASS source, which will be sent to a web browser when it hits your site.  *You should never modify these files directly*.
+* `stylesheets` - CSS files which are compiled from the SASS files above.
+  Since these files are compiled by SASS they are not committed to the codebase.
+  It is these files, rather than the SASS source, which will be sent to a web browser when it hits your site.
-* `stylesheets/vendor` - third-party pre-compiled CSS, in this case the `http://getskeleton.com/` library.
+  *You should never modify these files directly*.
 * `js` - JavaScript source files, these contain the logic of the application.
 * `js/vendor` - third-party javascript libraries, in our case this is the [JQuery](https://jquery.com/) library.